Tantalor93/dnspyre/README.md

 * plot benchmark results via CLI histogram or plot the benchmark results as boxplot, histogram, line graphs and export them via all kind of image formats (png, svg, pdf)

+## Warning

+While `dnspyre` is helpful for testing round trip latency via public networks, the code was primarily created to provide an [apachebench](https://en.wikipedia.org/wiki/ApacheBench) style tool for testing your own infrastructure.

+It is thus very easy to create significant DNS load with non default settings.
+**Do not do this to public DNS services**.
+You will most likely flag your IP.

 ## Installation
 using `brew`
 ```